Sparks (band): 2023–present: The Girl Is Crying in Her Latte, Mad!, and Madder!

-On October 17, 2024, Sparks received the honor of Outstanding Contribution to Music at the 2024 AIM Independent Music Awards, where they announced that they had signed to Transgressive Records for the release of their 26th studio album Mad!
+On October 17, 2024, Sparks received the honor of Outstanding Contribution to Music at the 2024 AIM Independent Music Awards, where they announced that they had signed to Transgressive Records for the release of their 26th studio album, Mad!
 Upon its release the following May, even though they were no longer signed to a major label, the album furthered their commercial success in the UK, entering the UK Albums Chart at a career-high of no. 2.

 As a first in their career, Sparks released their debut extended play, Madder!, on October 3, 2025.
 Described as the companion release to Mad!, the Mael brothers briefly returned to the studio after the album was released in May to record new material.
 Alongside the lead single and opener "Porcupine", the announcement for the EP arrived just one month prior to its release.
 The music video for "Porcupine", which came days later, starred the musician Self Esteem.
-Also in September, Sparks featured on "The Happy Dictator", the lead single from the band Gorillaz' upcoming album The Mountain.
+Also in September, Sparks were featured on "The Happy Dictator", the lead single from the band Gorillaz's album The Mountain.
+They guested in a "surprise" show premiering the album in full to end Gorillaz' anniversary residency at the Copper Box Arena, and were announced as supporting act (along with Trueno) for the band's Tottenham Hotspur Stadium show in June 2026.

+Sparks released their second live album, and first with a full band, entitled Sparks Live on the Moon, on August 14, 2026, through Transgressive Records.
+They previewed the record with a video of their performance of "Whippings and Apologies", originally from A Woofer in Tweeter's Clothing.
+The twenty-track album documents a concert that the Mael brothers claim to have accepted following their tour in 2025.
+Thematically, it takes place at the Taruntius crater on the Moon, and Cate Blanchett provided her voice to begin and end the show as the emcee.